Melissa Auf der Maur: Other collaborations

 Auf der Maur briefly toured with former The Cars frontman Ric Ocasek in 1997, after contributing bass and background vocals to his 1997 solo album Troublizing.
-She collaborated with French group Indochine on their song "Le Grand Secret", singing a duet in French with Nicola Sirkis, to great acclaim in France.
+She collaborated with French group Indochine on their song "Le Grand Secret", singing a duet in French with Nicola Sirkis.
 Auf der Maur joined the band on stage to perform the song on various occasions and appeared in the music video for the song.
 She performed a rare, short, acoustic set of some of her solo songs during an Indochine show in Paris, February 22, 2002.
 Auf der Maur has contributed bass and backing vocals to childhood friend Rufus Wainwright's album Poses and appears in his 1998 video for "April Fools".
 In 2008, she collaborated with Canadian musician Daniel Victor on his music collaboration project Neverending White Lights.
 They recorded the song "The World is Darker", for which a video was released in March 2008.
 Aside from this, she has contributed to albums by artists such as Ryan Adams, Ben Lee, Idaho, The Stills and Fountains of Wayne.

 In 2007, Auf der Maur appeared on the Fountains of Wayne album Traffic and Weather singing backing on the track "Someone to Love".

 Photography

 Auf der Maur was a photography major specializing in self-portraiture at Concordia University when she was invited to join Hole in 1994.
-Her photos have been published in Nylon, Bust, Mastermind, National Geographic, American Photo, and the newly revitalized Creem, among other magazines.
+Her photos have been published in Nylon, Bust, Mastermind, National Geographic, American Photo, and Creem, among other magazines.
 Her photos were also in the exhibition The Kids are Alright at Sotheby's in New York City along with photos by Yelena Yemchuk.

 She put together a solo exhibition in 2001, under the name of Channels, mostly featuring shots of Auf der Maur's life on the road, with a recurring TV theme and shots of hotel TV screens, hence the name Channels.
 The exhibition opened September 9, 2001, at Brooklyn's Secret Gallery, but was shut down after the September 11 attacks.
 It was shown again at O Patro Vys, Montreal, in May 2006.

+An exhibition of her photographs of the ‘90s is scheduled for September 2026 at the Art Gallery of Ontario.